-To properly interpret a text, we need to know the...
+To properly interpret a text, we need to know:

 - Author: who wrote the book

 - Audience: to whom was the book written

 - Setting: what was happening with the audience and the writer

 - Purpose: why was the book written

-- Genre: what is the style of writing (historical narrative, poetry, wisdom literature, prophecy, apocalyptic writings, epistles, etc.)
+- Genre: the style of writing (historical narrative, poetry, wisdom, prophecy, apocalyptic, epistle, etc.)

-(Most of this information is found in the front of each book in a Study Bible.)
+Most of this information is found in the front of each book in a study Bible.